heseltime/heseltime.github.io/pages/portfolio.md

 feedformat: none
 ---

-On top of DevOps I do Software Engineering work from formal training in the subject, with multi-year experience in Enterprise Content Management (ECM) and tangential implementations like Single Page Applications (SPAs) sprinkled in there: my model for implementation is workflow-oriented, modern ECM (think Alfresco and Activiti/Camunda) coupled with high-level analytics (think Wolfram Language, i.e. really high level).
+With a DevOps background I broke into Software Engineering, benefiting from [formal training in the subject](/rDse), and with multi-year experience in Enterprise Content Management (ECM) and my own initial hobby Single Page Applications (SPAs) sprinkled in there, I have made this my professional work: my model for implementation is workflow-oriented, modern ECM (think Alfresco and Activiti/Camunda) coupled with high-level analytics (think Wolfram Language, i.e. really high level).
+At the same time, I realize Software Engineering is many different approaches, so in the below I reference this where appropriate and explore the ways I can apply my skillset across paradigms.

-# ASP.NET CORE Backend Reference Project "SnackBackend" ('23, #Software Engineering')
+# ASP.NET CORE Backend Reference Project "SnackBackend" ('23, #SoftwareEngineering: Backend API)

 A full scale .NET project with a focus on clean layering, MVC pattern, authetnication and token handling and all the good stuff that goes into a backend API solution: [clone of the actual study project on GitHub.](https://github.com/heseltime/SnackAdmin-reference-backend-project)